-Upon completion of the Crossrail scheme, Farringdon Station will become one of London’s key transport interchanges, increasing the profile and the potential revenue of nearby commercial developments.
-Design of the Turnmill rises to this challenge, delivering a high-quality landmark for Clerkenwell Road.
+Upon completion of the Crossrail scheme, Farringdon station will become one of London’s key transport interchanges, increasing the profile and the potential revenue of nearby commercial developments.
+The design of the Turnmill rises to this challenge, delivering a high-quality landmark for Clerkenwell Road.

-The location poses major challenges in terms of utilities: a large sewer adjacent to the site, which required a ‘build over agreement’, as well as an existing on-site electrical substation to be maintained during construction.
-The Hammersmith and City underground line runs 10 m below ground level on the opposite side of the main road, adjacent to a Victorian brick retaining wall.
+The location posed major challenges in terms of utilities: a large sewer adjacent to the site, which required a ‘build over agreement’, as well as an existing on-site electrical substation to be maintained during construction.
+The Hammersmith & City underground line runs 10 m below ground level on the opposite side of the main road, adjacent to a Victorian brick retaining wall.

 We modelled the impact of demolition and subsequent new-build construction, to demonstrate that the works would not have a detrimental impact on the retaining wall and tracks.
 Analysis showed that a new concrete raft would not significantly change loadings on the existing structures, and is more economical than piling.